Murfreesboro’s Preferred Intellectual & Developmental Disability Treatment Program

 Our Admissions Process

 We understand how crucial it is for someone who is experiencing crisis-level symptoms of IDDs to find the care they need as soon as possible.
-All admissions to our IDD program go through the Department of Intellectual and Developmental Disabilities (DIDD), a state agency that helps Tennesseans who have IDDs get the services and support they need.
+All admissions to our IDD program go through the Department of Disability and Aging (DDA), a state agency that helps Tennesseans who have IDDs get the services and support they need.
 DIDD works with individuals, families, community providers, and advocates to provide various types and levels of care for people depending on their needs.

 If you have any questions about the admissions process or would like to learn more about our services, please contact a member of our team.